Old School Small-Block Chevy Build

 old school SBC with road draft tube

-A metal 'road draft' tube ran from the canister down the back of the engine.
-I had one of these on my old '60 Belair with a 283, but quite often road draft tubes were missing.
+A metal 'road draft' tube ran from the canister down to the back of the engine.
+I had one of these on my old '60 Belair with a 283, but quite often they were taken off and discarded.

 Road draft tubes were fitted to 1955 through 1968 Chevy V8 engines.
 These would include 265, 283, and 327 motors.
 Some early 307 and 350 motors may also have one.